forlond/phpunit-testing-tools/docs/symfony_form.md

 ## TestFormErrors

-### expect

-Use the method `expect` to indicate the existence of a form error message.

 ```php
 public function expect(Constraint|string $message): self
 ```

+Use the method `expect` to indicate the existence of a form error message.

 Example: Assert the form errors have an exact message.